syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 # Getting Started

-This section briefly explains how to create a tab control in your application with ASP.NET Core.
+This section explains how to create a tab control in your application with ASP.NET Core.

 ## Create your first tab control in ASP.NET Core

 The ASP.NET Core tab control is an interface that displays the content in multiple sections.
 A tab panel consists of HeaderText as well as a ContentTemplate.
-It is useful for a dashboard that is having limited space.
-The following section guides you to customize the tab for displaying Hotel menu items, its rate details, and the ingredients on demand.
+This is very useful when dashboards have limited space.
+The following screenshot shows how to customize the tab to display Hotel menu items,  rate details, and the ingredients on demand.

 ![](Getting-Started_images/Getting-Started_img1.png)